zhiburt/tabled/README.md

 ### Span

 It's possible to set a horizontal(column) span and vertical(row) span to a cell.
+For certain look and feel, this might cause visual artifact on  table borders (see #399).
+This can be fixed by using tabled::settings::style::BorderSpanCorrection.

 #### Horizontal span